-In order to ensure compliance with the EEO Rule, the Commission has stated that it will conduct random audits and targeted investigations of licensees, requesting information relating to a licensee's EEO efforts.
-The Commission has stated that it annually will randomly select for audit approximately five percent of all licensees.
-In addition to the random audits, the Commission has stated that it may conduct an inquiry whenever it finds evidence of a possible violation of the EEO Rule.
+In addition to review at mid-term and license renewal, the Commission conducts random audits and targeted investigations of licensees' EEO efforts.
+The Commission randomly audits approximately five percent of all licensees each year.
+The Commission may conduct an inquiry whenever it finds evidence of a possible violation of the EEO Rule.
 A paper inquiry by the Commission could range from a request for documentation of a station's recruitment efforts to a request for the EEO-related contents of a station's public inspection file.
 Depending on the circumstances of the case, the inquiry could also include a request for EEO data covering any period during the license term, as well as witness interviews regarding the station's EEO conduct.
 The Commission has also indicated that the public may bring to its attention any problems that they find with a station's Annual EEO public file reports.

-In a Public Notice released May 28, 2004, the Media Bureau began its first EEO audits of approximately 200 radio stations and 70 television stations.
-These random audits have continued since then.
 Copies of the most recent EEO Random Audit Public Notice and a sample EEO Audit Letter are attached as Attachment G. The letter well illustrates the seriousness of such an audit, as well as the importance of adequate record keeping and detailed compliance with each of the sub-sections of the Commission's EEO regulations.
 It is recommended that any licensee that is subject to an EEO audit or other inquiry or investigation, seek the advice of communications counsel early enough in the process so there is sufficient time for such counsel to evaluate all pertinent issues relative to the particular licensee or station, to assist in determining what documents and other information should be provided, and to review in advance any draft response to the FCC.